This is our review of the best dog backpack carrier in 2022.

-- None to really speak of – it’s a great all-rounder for most small pups
+- None to speak of – it’s a great all-rounder for most small pups

-Small dog owners will benefit from the adjustable padded straps, too, and there is a nice viewing window that gives your dog plenty of ventilation and lets them see what’s happening while sitting comfortably in this great carrier.
+Small dog owners will benefit from the adjustable padded straps, too.
+A convenient viewing window gives your dog plenty of ventilation and lets them see what’s happening while sitting comfortably in this great carrier.

 - You’ll need to measure very carefully